kit-data-manager/fairdo-cookbook/src/pids/resolve.md

 ---

 ## Step 1: Request the PID information types service to resolve a given PID

-> Note: The PID information types service does not support every PID system, but can be extended.
-Feel free to open an issue on the [Github Page](https://github.com/kit-data-manager/pit-service) if your PID type is not supported.
-As of now (June 2021) it supports only PID services building on the federated Handle System.
->
-> Also, it includes a small sandboxed PID service in it's default configuration for testing purposes.
-Note that these sandboxed PIDs are **not** publicly resolvable, do only exist in this instance and are not stored permanently.
-But it might be enough for you to e.g. test the API or your PID workflows.

 The PID information types service offers an API to resolve PIDs.
 The principle is simple: You give it the API and will get a JSON document in return, which contains the content of the PIDs record.